 I would like to say thanks for the Champs des possibles, a land growing wilder by the years, holding space for children schooling, nature protectors, bees caretakers, ritual practitioners and my own becoming.
 For the last 20 years.
-For its beauty, without hiding any harsh truth, as I am reminded by a #MMIW red tag on an electric pole, while I am walking on its back, enjoying the sun, the wind, and the grasshoppers.
+For its beauty, without hiding any harsh truth, as I am reminded by a #MMIW red tag on an electric pole, during a walk while enjoying the sun, the wind, and the grasshoppers.

 I am one of those who believes that to take care, you have to love, and to love, you have to experience.

-I am so grateful for having them in my life, because they have cracked my heart open.
-Really crack it open.
-And now, as never before, I find joy in taking care.
+I am so grateful for having both of them in my life, because they have cracked my heart open.
+Relentlessly.
+And now, as never before, I find joy in caring and taking care.
 Of them, Of me.
 Of Earth and All there is.